 You Can Meet the Demand for Age-Appropriate Reading Material.

 As mentioned previously, parents and teachers are in desperate need of book recommendations so they can keep students reading during break.
 After all, children and teens can’t participate in summer reading programs if they have nothing to read!
 And unfortunately, not every program offers a list of books to read.

 By promoting your own work this season, you can take advantage of the demand and put your title(s) in front of those who need it most.

-So, if you’re an author who specializes in such titles, opting to market young adult books or children’s books that are available in digital format now can increase your downloads.
+So, if you’re an author specializing in such titles, opting to market young adult books or children’s books that are available in a digital format can increase your downloads.